< Back to JVM's Blog

 Combination Loans

-If you are hoping to buy a home in a higher-priced housing market, it’s possible that you may need a jumbo loan.
-The good news is that the team at JVM Lending are jumbo loan experts and are making it easier than ever to receive jumbo financing with a low rate and super-fast closing (just 17 calendar days).
+If you are hoping to buy a home in a higher-priced housing market, it is likely that you will need jumbo financing.
+The good news is that we are experts when it comes to jumbo financing at JVM Lending.
+And even better, we can close as fast as 17 calendar days.

 Take the next step towards finding your best mortgage.